Tytyn000/COBOL/README.md

 # COBOL
-This repo is used to store my cobol scripts.
+This repository contains only small scripts.